Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with CLI Tools - Ollama/Ollama with DeepSeek.md

 Remember the higher the billion parameters, the more accurate but slow and large the model is.
 Here 20B is on par with o1 pro $200/mo

 You can run or pull first with ollama.
-To get the model name from hugging face, refer to [[HuggingFace and Ollama]]
+To get the model name from hugging face, refer to [[Ollama Running HuggingFace Models]]